GitSparTV/GitSparTV/lua-portfolio.md

 ## LuaCUE
 ### *https://github.com/GitSparTV/LuaCUE*

-App that runs Lua file with preloaded iCUE SDK module.
+App with Lua runtime with preloaded module for communicating with iCUE SDK (Corsair mices and keyboards).

+---

 # Code